Officials say a gunman's attack that killed 10 was a racially motivated hate crime

 The White House said President Biden had been briefed on the shooting and will continue to receive updates.

-"The President and the First Lady are praying for those who have been lost and for their loved ones," Press Secretary Karine Jean-Pierre said in a statement.
+Attorney General Merrick Garland said the FBI and ATF were working closely with the Buffalo Police Department and other law enforcement agencies.

+"The Justice Department is investigating this matter as a hate crime and an act of racially-motivated violent extremism," Garland said in a statement.
+"The Justice Department is committed to conducting a thorough and expeditious investigation into this shooting and to seeking justice for these innocent victims."

-Speaking to NPR's All Things Considered, Buffalo Mayor Byron Brown said the investigation is ongoing.
+Speaking to NPR's All Things Considered, Buffalo Mayor Byron Brown said the investigation is ongoing and that many in Buffalo are grieving.

 "Collectively, our community is heartbroken and is in pain at this point," he said.
 "I know a number of the victims and know a number of the families involved.
 Many people in our community are touched by this in some way."